Profitable Stonefruit Research

 A flesh firmness and shelf life calculator has been developed for stone fruit.
 The calculator is based on fruit quality data collected from a range of storage and simulated air and sea freight experiments over four years for ‘Majestic Pearl’ nectarine.
 This first version of the fruit quality calculator provides a prediction of flesh firmness and remaining shelf life (RSL) at various stages along the cool chain from harvest flesh firmness, storage and handling duration, and fruit temperature.
 For example, a grower, exporter, importer or retailer can use the calculator to determine RSL by assigning a preferred minimum target flesh firmness depending on their marketing requirements and minimum quality standards.
 The calculator can also be used to estimate RSL and flesh firmness for domestic cold chains, particularly where fruit is designated for cool storage prior to distribution and marketing.

-Australian stone fruit growers and exporters will be able to access a non commercial version of the shelf life calculator for testing potential secarios - for futher information contact John Lopresti: (This calculator has been developed for Australian stonefruit producers and exporters only).
+Australian stone fruit growers and exporters will be able to access a non commercial version of the shelf life calculator for testing potential secarios (this calculator has been developed for Australian stonefruit producers and exporters only).

 Users will be able to input their own fruit temperatures and stage durations for cold chain scenarios of interest, or applicable to their circumstances or markets, and obtain estimates of changes in flesh firmness or RSL, as a result of differing cold chain conditions.